djangodeployment/django-deployment-book/10-recovery2.rst

 The backticks in the specified prefix are a neat shell trick: the shell executes the command within the backticks, takes the command's standard output, and inserts it in the command line.
-So the shell will first execute ``hostname``, and ``date --iso-8601``, it will then create the command line for ``split`` that contains among other things the output of these commands, and then it will execute ``split``.
+So the shell will first execute ``hostname`` and ``date --iso-8601``, it will then create the command line for ``split`` that contains among other things the output of these commands, and then it will execute ``split`` giving it the calculated command line.
 We have chosen a prefix that ends in ``.tar.gz``, because that is what compressed tar files end in.
 If you concatenate these files into a single file ending in ``.tar.gz``, that will be the compressed tar file.
 We will see how to concatenate them two sections ahead.

 Finally, let's explain the first command, which creates ``/tmp/exclude``.
 We want to exclude the same directories as those